 With the potential exception of new cultural businesses3 and national security reviews, the establishment of a new Canadian business by a non-Canadian is merely notifiable and not subject to approval.
-Establishment of a new Canadian business in the cultural sector may require approval where the GIC determines the review of the investment to be in the public interest.
-The minister may initiate a national security review in respect of the establishment of a new Canadian business.
+Establishment of a new Canadian business in the cultural sector may require approval if the GIC determines that the review of a specific investment would be in the public interest.
+The industry minister may initiate a national security review in respect of the establishment of a new Canadian business.

 Acquisition of control of Canadian business

 Subject to a few exceptions, acquisitions of control of Canadian businesses (whether or not already foreign-controlled) by non-Canadians, whether direct or indirect, are at a minimum subject to notification under the Act.
 Direct and certain indirect acquisitions of control by non-Canadians of Canadian businesses that exceed specified monetary thresholds are ‘reviewable’, meaning that they require the approval of the industry minister or the cultural minister (collectively, the minister) or both, based on a ‘net benefit to Canada’ test.

 The GIC may review a proposed or implemented investment by a non-Canadian where the industry minister has reasonable grounds to believe that such an investment could be injurious to national security.
 The national security review provisions apply to a broader range of transactions than those covered by the notice and net benefit review provisions of the Act.